 Deedra Kaspar, Evergreen, CO

-Suzanne & Mike Zywanski, Naperville, IL
+Suzanne & Mike Zywanski, Prescott Valley, AZ

 Katie Yarger, Kalamazoo, MI